loekcleophas/loekcleophas.github.io/students.md

 ## Master's students

+* (2020) Javier Alvarez Morales, MSc ES (Embedded Systems) student at TU/e on MSc final project with [ASML](https://www.asml.com), working in the area of representing and handling variability in settings with heterogeneous models.
 * (2019) Leon Freriks, MSc CSE (Computer Science and Engineering) student at TU/e on graduation project at [ASML](https://www.asml.com), "Using static analysis to improve scalability of active automata learning of data-dependent components".
 * (2019) Niels Rood, MSc CSE student at TU/e on "Functional Safety Analysis and Safety Pattern Application on i-CAVE", as part of the [i-CAVE](https://i-cave.nl) (integrated Cooperative Automated VEhicles) project.